Jasmine tea

-Jasmine tea (茉莉花茶 (mòlìhuā chá) or 香片 (xiāng piàn)) is tea scented with the aroma of jasmine blossoms.
-Jasmine tea can have any base as the tea base; however, green, white tea and black tea are regularly used.
-The resulting flavour of jasmine tea is subtly sweet and highly fragrant.
-It is the most famous scented tea in China.
+Jasmine tea (茉莉花茶 (mòlìhuā chá) or 香片 (xiāng piàn)) is a scented tea produced by infusing a tea base — most commonly green tea, though white tea, oolong, and black tea are also used — with the natural fragrance of jasmine blossoms.
+The resulting flavour is subtly sweet and highly fragrant.
+It is the most famous scented tea in China and has been consumed across Asia for centuries.

+An important distinction exists between naturally scented jasmine tea — in which fresh jasmine flowers transfer their fragrance directly into dry tea leaves through a layered absorption process — and artificially flavoured jasmine tea, in which leaves are coated or sprayed with synthetic jasmine essence.
+Naturally scented tea is considered superior in aroma complexity and overall quality.
+Today jasmine tea is produced across Asia, with significant traditions in China, Japan, and Vietnam; Vietnamese production is particularly noted for its preservation of traditional natural scenting methods.

 The jasmine plant is believed to have been introduced into China from eastern South Asia via India during the Han dynasty (206 BC to 220 AD), and was being used to scent tea around the fifth century.
-However, jasmine tea did not become widespread until the Qing dynasty (1644 to 1912 AD), when tea started to be exported in large quantities to the West.
-Nowadays, it is still a common drink served in tea shops around the world.
+Jasmine tea did not become widespread until the Qing dynasty (1644 to 1912 AD), when tea began to be exported in large quantities to the West.
+Today it remains a common beverage served in tea shops around the world.